lisa-lumos/Snowflake/reference/02-function-ref.md

 convert_timezone(target_tz, source_ts): implicitly uses session time zone in source timezone, if source_ts doesn't already have a timezone inside.

+to_array(): returns a single elem array of the value.

+to_object(), to_variant().

+## Data Generation functions
+random([seed]): Returns a pseudo-random 64-bit integer.
+The seed only works for the same row - expect numbers to change across rows.

+## Date & Time functions
 snowflake.alert.last_successful_scheduled_time(): the timestamp representing the scheduled time for the most recent successful evaluation of the alert condition.

 snowflake.alert.scheduled_time(): the timestamp of the scheduled time of the current alert.

-## Data Generation functions

-## Date & Time functions

 ## Encryption functions